 Learn something new every day More Info... by email

-Cha gio (pronounced “chai yah”) are often called spring rolls, egg rolls, or even crispy imperial rolls.
+Cha gio (pronounced “chai yaw”) are often called egg rolls.
 A traditional Vietnamese dish enjoyed in restaurants and more often, in Vietnamese homes, it is crispy and crunchy.
 Although many people compare cha gio to an eggroll, there are actually few similarities.
 Both have filling in a wrapper and both are cylindrical.
 However, eggrolls are typically larger in size and known for being hearty appetizers.
 Cha gio is light and crispy, typically smaller in size or cut into bite sized pieces, and served as a main course or an appetizer.

 The filling in cha gio is usually made from a mixture of ground pork and crab meat.
 Shredded carrots, minced garlic, fish sauce, chopped onion, cellophane noodles and sliced mushrooms are also added.
 The filling is placed on rice paper wrappers, rolled, deep fried in hot oil, then served immediately.